InstaWP/instawp-connect/readme.txt

 6. Update API Key and Settings.

 == Changelog ==

+= 0.1.0.35 - 13 May 2024 =
+- FIX - 2 way sync plugin updates are not working.
+- FIX - 2 way sync even if WooCommerce toggle off then product & orders recorded.
+- FIX - 2 way sync duplicate events are recording.
+- FIX - Show Staging site list in descending order by site created time.
+- FIX - Fix multiple instawp-cache-cleared parameter in URL after cache clear.
+- FIX - Fix auto login issue if default login url is blocked or changed by any plugin.
+- FIX - Several other migration related issues.

 = 0.1.0.34 - 3 May 2024 =
 - NEW - Added Expand/Collapse to migration visibility.